maddie-j/minecraft-map-in-map-tool/README.md

-Also, can 10/10 recommend pruning your world saves before merging, both to save on the overall save size but also so there are fewer regions that could get in the way of other regions that we're trying to merge together.
+Also, can 10/10 recommend pruning your world saves before merging, both to save on the overall save size but also so there are fewer regions that could get in the way of other regions that we're trying to merge together. ~~Don't be like HC S4 oh gosh I have no idea how that world download could be that messy 😂~~